 Please ensure Javascript is enabled for purposes of website accessibility

-Guide to the ban on plastic shopping bags, plastic barrier bags and plastic bread tags
+Guide to the ban on plastic shopping bags, plastic barrier bags and food bag tags

-The following guide provides information about the proposed ban on plastic shopping bags, plastic barrier bags and plastic bread tags, as drafted in the draft Single-Use and Other Plastic Products (Waste Avoidance) (Prohibited Plastic Products) Amendment Regulations 2024.
+The following guide provides information about the ban on plastic shopping bags, plastic barrier bags and plastic food bag tags.

 At a glance

-• Ban on all plastic barrier bags which are not Australian Standard (AS) certified compostable, used to contain or protect unpackaged fresh fruit or vegetables, nuts, confectionery, dairy products, meat, poultry or fish
+• Ban on all plastic barrier bags which are not Australian Standard (AS) certified compostable, and are either used to contain or protect unpackaged fresh fruit or vegetables, nuts or confectionery, OR are used by a retail customer as additional protection from leakages for pre-packaged meat, poultry, fish, herbs or flowers.

-• Ban on all plastic bread bag tags used to close plastic bags containing food
+• Ban on all plastic food bag tags used to close plastic bags containing food

 Plastic barrier bags